m0rtadelo/to-excel/README.md

 Util to generate compatible Excel xls file (xml in fact).
 Works with node and browser.
 CommonJS and ES6 module compatible.
 No dependencies.

-Works with your favorite frameworks and libraries (Angular, React, Electron, Webpack...)
+Works with your favorite frameworks and libraries (Angular, React, Electron, Webpack...) and in the browser using the script tag.

 ## Install